by-jp/www.byjp.me/content/photos/instagram/3sui5wdjl2w3o2jmebpb2lqi5i/index.md

 - AccidentalWesAnderson
 - NotSoAccidentalWesAnderson
 ---
-Packed and ready for two weeks of travel to the US\!
+Packed and ready for two weeks of travel to the US!